Domino Sugar Refinery: Operations

 The new refinery structure gave the Havemeyer family a large competitive advantage due to its size, and by 1884, the rebuilt plant employed 1,000 men who made 5,000 barrels of sugar daily.
 The family created the Sugar Refineries Company or Sugar Trust in late 1887.
 The Sugar Trust was reorganized into the American Sugar Refining Company in 1891 after the previous year's passage of the Sherman Antitrust Act; prior to reorganization, the trust had controlled 98% of the United States' sugar production.
-An account of the plant's operation in 1894 stated that the plant was "the largest of its kind in the world" with seven buildings on 0.25 mi2 of land; the refinery employed 3,000 workers and utilized 800 ST of coal a day, producing 13,000 barrels of sugar daily.
+An account of the plant's operation in 1894 stated that the plant was "the largest of its kind in the world" with seven buildings on 0.25 mi2 of land; the refinery employed 3,000 workers and utilized 800 ST of coal a day, producing approximately 13,000 barrels of sugar per day.
 In 1896, American Sugar became one of the original twelve companies in the Dow Jones Industrial Average.
-The company continued to prosper despite further antitrust legislation, and Frederick's son Henry O. Havemeyer renamed the company "Domino’s Sugar" in the early 1900s.
+The company continued to prosper despite further antitrust legislation, and Frederick's son Henry O. Havemeyer renamed the company "Domino's Sugar" in the early 1900s.

 Many different types of sugar were refined at the facility.
 Raw sugar was shipped from forty countries and from Florida.
-Raw sugar was first unloaded from piers along the East River, and mixed with water within the filter house.
+Raw sugar was unloaded from piers along the East River, and mixed with water within the filter house.
 Then, the mixture was strained, pumped to the thirteenth floor, and placed into 10 ft, 8 ft circular vats called "blow-ups".
 Fifty pipes transported the mixture upward.
 Afterward, the mixture was filtered through "bone black" and canvas layers into circular tanks that measured 20 ft tall and 9 ft across.
 The solution then went into the pan house, where it was boiled at 112 F in vacuum pans that measured 32 ft tall and 9 ft across.
 Subsequently, the mixture was sent through centrifuges, where it was separated into sugar and molasses.
-The sugar grains were then taken to the finishing house, where they were separated in granulating machines and then roasted and dried.
+The sugar grains were then taken to the finishing house, where they were separated in granulating machines, then roasted and dried.
 The roasting and drying process produced either retail-ready products such as cubes, tablets, and syrups, or individual grains that could be used as ingredients in other processes.
 The sugar products were packed into barrels, which were stored in the warehouses nearby.